bravo680git/decologger/README.md

 # decologger

-A lightweight, pluggable logger decorator for NestJS.
+A lightweight, pluggable logger decorator for NodeJS applications.

 ## 🔧 Installation